TCPTHEGOAT/monitor/README.md

 4. (auto non compiled) screen go run nload.go [optional parameters: -t timeout]

 # ADDITIONAL
-if it doesnt fit your screen size edit line 21 : GRAPH_HEIGHT = 20 to your needed height. or just resize your ssh terminal
+if it doesnt fit your screen size edit line 21 : GRAPH_HEIGHT = 20 and replace the number to your needed height. or just resize your ssh terminal